 “Abu Ali?”
 I ask.

 My request is met with quiet consideration, as if I have just put a motion before this tribal council for review.
 Somebody lights a cigarette.
 Somebody else stubs one out.
 Matt gathers some bottled waters, some cakes, a few more chocolates.
 He sets them by a cash register on a chest-high counter.
 From behind the counter Abu Ali stands.
 His manicured hands sort through the few items Matt has picked.
 He plucks the cigarette from his lips so that he can mouth out some basic arithmetic.
 Nicotine stains line his teeth like tidal markers.
-When Matt brings over two extra bottles of water, Abu Ali runs his fingers through his thinning hair as he does the last of the math.“All of the fixers I know have left,” he says.
-“The story’s gone elsewhere.”
+When Matt brings over two extra bottles of water, Abu Ali runs his fingers through his thinning hair as he does the last of the math.

 “Do you remember me?”
 I ask before he announces how much we owe.